romy-morrin/watts-up-electric/README.md

 When designing the website, my main objectivce was to keep the layout as simple as possible while providing all the necessary information.
 Completing the user stories was a great way to prioritise the content need to contruct the main sections of the site.

 ### Scope
+When meeting with the business owner, we discussed what information was fundamental to the website and what design layout would best suit the structure of the website.
+We discussed the services that needed to be listed, the informtation needed to give a brief history of the company and the best methods for potential customers to contact the company.
+I spoke with family members and friends who would be potential customers and what they thought would be necessary in an electricians website if they ever needed one.
+Most said that they would want an easy, accessible website that would show them the services provided and a simple way of getting in contact with the company.

 ### Structure